19 Adventurous Things to do in Riviera Maya, Mexico

 And the lagoon also allows great tourist activities, like boat tours, paddleboarding, kayaking, or simply just lounging on the many docks lining the area.

-Also make sure to check out the El Canal De Los Piratas, a thin shallow strip of water that runs through the land on the Laguna.
-It’s a great, relaxing spot to spend your afternoon.
-This area is also included in most boat trips in the Laguna.
+Make sure to check out the El Canal De Los Piratas, a thin shallow strip of water that runs through the land on the Laguna.

 Recommended Reading: 36 Essential Mexico Travel Tips To Know Before You Go